Tehnix/HsCMS/README.md

 #### Optional
 ```
     disqus: your_disqus_shortname
+    disqusSecretKey: your_disqus_secret_api_key
+    disqusAccessToken: your_disqus_access_token
 ```
 The `disqus` setting allows you to set it to your disqus name, and, via that, integrate comments on the article pages.
+I recommend having different disqus sites for development and for production.

+If the `disqusSecretKey` `disqusAccessToken` are set, you can view comment statistics in the admin dashboard.
+They are completely optional, and only the `disqus` setting is needed for comments on your site.

 ```
     githubToken: your_github_personal_access_key
+    gistPublic: false
 ```
 The `githubToken` setting is really a novelty feature.
-It allows for automatic gist creation of your blog posts, and also updates them when you update your posts, effectively giving you a history of revisions.
+It allows for automatic gist creation of your blog posts, and also updates them when you update your posts, effectively giving you a history of revisions and online backup of blog posts.

-The gist is created the first time you publish your post, and is updated everytime you update the post.
+The gist is created the first time you publish your post, and is updated every time you update the post.
 It isn't deleted or hidden if you later on unpublish your post.

+If `gistPublic` is false, it will post as a secret gist, if not, it will be public and the creation along with updates will be shown in the feeds of the users that follow you on GitHub.

+NOTE: you might not want to set `githubToken` in the development section, but only in production, so you don't end up with a lot of useless test gists.

 ```
     cloudflareKey: cloudflare_api_key
+    cloudflareMail: "mail_associated_with_api_key@mail.com"
+    cloudflareZone: "example.com"
 ```
-__Under development:__ Will allow HsCMS to pull visitor statistics and show them in the dashboard.
+Allows HsCMS to pull visitor statistics and show them in the dashboard.